ESG 2024

 Milieudefensie v Shell (appeal) and Smith v Frontera

-The landmark case of Milieudefensie v Shell is currently under appeal.
-In 2022, the Hague District Court in the Netherlands ordered Shell to reduce its greenhouse gas (GHG) emissions by at least net 45% by the end of 2030, compared to 2019 levels.
-The New Zealand Supreme Court recently allowed a similar case (Smith v Frontera) to proceed.
+The initial ruling in the Milieudefensie v Shell case in 2021 was a global first and gave rise to numerous other climate cases worldwide.
+For instance, the New Zealand Supreme Court recently allowed a similar case (Smith v Frontera) to proceed.
 In that case, the claimant is arguing that the GHG-emitting activities of New Zealand’s seven largest emitters amount to breaches of common-law duties of public nuisance and negligence.

 Global ESG trends and regulatory developments